Historical Festival of Blossoms II

 The worlds largest azalea garden flourishes in the Pine Mountains of Georgia (USA) founded by Cason and Virginia Callaway in order to protect and preserve native azaleas.
 In 1930 when the couple was picnicking near their home, they discovered a bright orange-red azalea.
 The couple's appreciation of its beauty led to the establishment of what would eventually become a 14,000 acre tourist center with more than 3400 hybrid azaleas.

 Azalea Trail Run

 The Azalea Trail Run is a sanctioned premier race held annually during a four day festival since 1977 in Mobile, Alabama (USA) during the March springtime bloom!
 Turning out for the event are runners, walkers, and wheelchair athletes from around the world and at all levels.

 Azalea Trail Maids

 The Azalea Trail Maids are fifty high school seniors from around the Southeast whose humble beginnings was established in 1929 as a small group of 10 girls to help greet visitors for the opening of the Azalea Trail held every year in Mobile, Alabama.
-It first began as a project by Mr. Sam Lackland and the Mobile Junior Chamber of Commerce to encourage citizens of Mobile to plant azaleas that would aline local streets.
+It first began as a project by Mr. Sam Lackland and the Mobile Junior Chamber of Commerce to encourage citizens of Mobile to plant azaleas that would align local streets.
 Today, the maids are chosen yearly as greeters and ambassadors for the entire Southeast during many varied, often prestigious, events.
 The maids wear extravagant "antebellum" style dresses and embody ideals of "southern hospitality".
 They appeared at the inauguration of President Barack Obama.